 I have always maintained that the KGAF is a metaphor for the city that hosts this festival.
 So is this a sign of a city that is maturing ?
 Only time will tell.

 I spent 3 half days at the KGAF this year — on the Saturday if commenced, and on a Tuesday and Friday.
-This gave me enough chance to walk around and soak in the atmosphere, see each installation art, visit the stalls, catch up with some of my fellow bloggers, and bully Arunima of Picture Story Book into giving me some photography lessons And of course people watching as well.
+This gave me enough chance to walk around and soak in the atmosphere, see each installation art, visit the stalls, catch up with some of my fellow bloggers, and bully Arunima of Picture Story Book into giving me some photography lessons 🙂 And people watch as well.
 I had a wonderful time and can’t wait for the 2014 edition of the KGAF to come by.

 What did you think of KGAF 2013?
 Do let me know.